matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Common.md

 This function is automatically called when [getRequestVar](#getRequestVar) is called, so you should not normally have to use it.

-You should used it when outputting data that isn&#039;t escaped and was obtained from the user (for example when using the `|raw` twig filter on goal names).
+You should used it when outputting data that isn't escaped and was obtained from the user (for example when using the `|raw` twig filter on goal names).

 NOTE: Sanitized input should not be used directly in an SQL query; SQL placeholders